JAForbes/blog/posts/selfCurrying.md

 }
 ```

+Now the distance function has a similar behaviour to `_.min() //=> Infinity`.
+This may violate the principle of least suprise though.

+###Conclusion

-Now the distance function as a similar behaviour to `_.min() //=> Infinity`.
-This may violate the principle of least suprise.
-So at the end of the day this may just be a neat party trick, or useful when rapidly prototyping.
+At the end of the day this may just be a neat party trick, or useful when rapidly prototyping.
+Hopefully in sharing it, this technique could be useful to someone.
+It may even shed some light on what currying is, and how it works.

+Thanks for reading.